metaaxiom/bba-js-intermediate/HW.md

 Add a addBook setter to add more Book objects into the library.

 Create a method which will print out all the book titles alphabeticlally.

+## 5/25

+Create a new class called Turtle that inherits from class Animal and provides some new properties / methods that are specific to turtles.

+### BONUS

+Create a class called AnimalList to which you can add Objects of the Animal type.
+Add a method called printAnimals to this class, which prints out all the animals in alphabetical order (based on the individualName).